 Implementation of smart grid technology and other energy efficiency weatherization programs for residential buildings can be incentivized through voluntary public participation.
 To obtain credit in the SIP with emission reductions resulting from implementation, the integrity elements must be satisfied that are described in detail in the "Incentives Implementation" section.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

 The proposed weatherization, smart grid and efficiency measures would be implemented through voluntary incentive programs and resulting emission reductions must satisfy the following Integrity Elements criteria for SIP credit to be given for emission reductions.
-In addition, individual VIPs should be developed according to specific guidelines.
+In addition, individual VIPs-voluntary incentive programs should be developed according to specific guidelines.